 We pass through Tennant Creek and then further along the track are the Devils Marbles (Karlu Karlu) which are a collection of gigantic granite boulders magically balanced on top of one another.
-Later in the day we cross the Tropic of Capricorn (only 20% of the Northern Territory lies south of this point) then a short time later we arrive into Alice Springs.
-Overnight hostel accommodation is included, dinner is at own expense.
+Later in the day, we cross the Tropic of Capricorn (only 20% of the Northern Territory lies south of this point) then a short time later we arrive into Alice Springs.
+Overnight hostel accommodation is included.
 (BL)

 A day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
 Hostel accommodation is included.

 Alice Springs to Uluru